 29. Pancit – Stir-Fried Noodles

-These noodles with vegetables, meat, and seafood are crucial for special occasions, especially birthdays.
-It’s because, according to the Chinese concept, noodles symbolize health and long life.
+Brimming with an enticing medley of vegetables, meat, and seafood, this vibrant dish is an essential part of special occasions, especially birthdays.
+Its significance lies in the Chinese belief that noodles symbolize health and long life.

 30. Batchoy – Filipino Noodle Soup